openstack/openstacksdk/README.rst

       'compute', options=argparse.ArgumentParser())

-If you want to get fancier than that in your python, then the rest of the API is avaiable to you.
+If you want to get fancier than that in your python, then the rest of the API is available to you.
 But often times, you just want to do the one thing.